opendata-guru/peacock-user-ui/CONTRIBUTING.md

 - create new downloadable ZIP files of source code on github
 - publish a new version to [npm](https://www.npmjs.com/package/peacock-user-ui)
+- publish a new version to CDN unpkg.com

 # Configurations